-This post follows this one and if you read it first what follows will make more sense.
-It talks about Rudolph Steiner and his religion anthroposophy.
+This post follows this one and this one follows it. if you read the first, what follows will make more sense.
+It talks about Rudolf Steiner and his religion anthroposophy.
 But if you don't want to read a big thing, here's the gist:

 One unveiled secret was astral travel.
 This allowed Steiner to ascend through various levels of consciousness until he got to the top where he gained access to the Akashic Records.
 These contained the lost knowledge of all the events in the world’s spiritual and physical history.
 Anthroposophy is these revelations made manifest by Steiner.
 It’s deeply mystical with a fundamental all-inclusive non-negotiable view of life from birth to death and beyond.
 Spiritual realities and beings are seen to influence physical ones and anthroposophy is ‘true’ for everyone on the planet always.

-Based on feedback to my previous post, a moral obligation to call things out, my intense intellectual and emotional involvement in education, and that I think it's interesting, I’ve decided to write two more essays.
+Based on feedback to my previous post, a moral obligation to call things out, my intellectual and emotional involvement in education, and that I think it's interesting, I’ve decided to write two more essays.
 This one focuses the ways Steiner schools refuse to front foot their anthrosophical heritage.
-The second one will be about racism (yep.
+The last one is about racism (yep.
 I'm going there).

 Thank you to those who were/are part of the Steiner system for getting in touch after last time.
 I appreciate hearing both your positive and negative experiences.
 I welcome opportunities for reflection, even when they're uncomfortable.
 I hope everyone does.

 I do want to point out however, that every defence I heard related to individual experiences within individual schools, the joyful children and pretty artwork etc. No one engaged in the legacy systems and anthroposophical facts I wrote about, how they might contextualise, connect, influence and rationalise today's classroom practice.
 This was the point of my post.*